 When creating a repeated measure field, you can choose to display measurements for all linked visits or repeating data form for a specific repeated measure:

 You can also edit the ‘’Button label'' that will appear in data entry.

 It is also possible to create calculations within repeated measure fields.
 For example, a score can be calculated as part of each measurement.
 However, it is not yet possible to calculate the number of measurements in a calculation field.

 In data entry, the repeated measure field looks like this:

-By selecting 'Add measurement', measurements can be easily added within the form and will be shown in the form of a grid, representing each measurement as a new row and each field that is part of the repeated measure as a separate column.
+By selecting 'Add medical history' (or the label of your choice), measurements can be easily added within the form and will be shown in the form of a grid, representing each measurement as a new row and each field that is part of the repeated measure as a separate column.

-Each measurement will be created in the form of a new report and will appear in the Reports tab.
-Each report will be attached to the phase (or report) where the repeated measures field is located.
+Each measurement will be created in the form of a new repeating data instance and will appear in the Repeating data tab.
+Each repeating data form will be attached to the visit (or repeating data form itself) where the repeated measures field is located.

 Importing repeated measure data

-Be aware that, unlike the study import method, you cannot create new records while importing repeated measure data.
-The records must exist in Castor before the data can be imported.
+Be aware that, unlike the study import method, you cannot create new participants while importing repeated measure data.
+The participants must exist in Castor before the data can be imported.